Cave of the Patriarchs: Judaism

 Jewish midrashic literature avows that, in addition to the patriarch couples, Adam, the first man, and his wife, Eve, were also interred in the Cave of the Patriarchs, a tradition supported by ancient Samaritan texts.
 The tradition is supported by the simple wording of Genesis 23:2, which refers to "Kiryat Arba...
 Hevron" ("arba" means 'four').
 Commenting on that passage, Rashi listed the four couples chronologically, starting with Adam and Eve.

 Another Jewish tradition tells that when Jacob was brought to be buried in the cave, Esau prevented the burial, claiming that he had the right to be buried in the cave; after some negotiation Naphtali was sent to Egypt to retrieve the document stating Esau sold his part in the cave to Jacob.
 As this was going on, Hushim, the son of Dan, and who was hard of hearing, did not understand what was transpiring, and why his grandfather was not being buried, so he asked for an explanation; after being given one he became angry and said: "Is my grandfather to lie there in contempt until Naphtali returns from the land of Egypt?"
 He then took a club and killed Esau, and Esau's head rolled into the cave.
 This implies that the head of Esau is also buried in the cave.
 Some Jewish sources record the selling of Esau's right to be buried in the cave—according to a commentary on the "Book of Exodus", Jacob gave all his possessions to acquire a tomb in the Cave of the Patriarchs.
 He put a large pile of gold and silver before Esau and asked, "My brother, do you prefer your portion of this cave, or all this gold and silver?"
 Esau's selling to Jacob his right to be buried in the Cave of the Patriarchs is also recorded in Sefer HaYashar.

 An early Jewish text, the Genesis Rabbah, states that this site is one of three that enemies of Judaism cannot taunt the Jews by saying "you have stolen them," as it was purchased "for its full price" by Abraham.

 According to the Midrash, the Patriarchs were buried in the cave because the cave is the threshold to the Garden of Eden.
 The Patriarchs are said not to be dead but "sleeping".
 They rise to beg mercy for their children throughout the generations.
-According to the Zohar, this tomb is the gateway through which souls enter into Gan Eden (heaven).
+According to the Zohar, this tomb is the gateway through which souls enter into the Judaic afterlife of paradise; Gan Eden.

 There are Hebrew prayers of supplication for marriage on the walls of the Sarah cenotaph.